 They’re among the best in their chosen field and they are handsomely rewarded for their talents.
-Footballer Cristiano Ronaldo sits top of the list of the highest paid athletes in the world with a cool £60.9 million.
+Soccer star Cristiano Ronaldo sits top of the list of the highest paid athletes in the world with a cool $74 million.
 So what do athletes like CR7 spend their small change on?
 Fast cars of course.

 Here are some of the coolest chariots of sports’ elite:

 As the NFL’s current MVP, Cam Newton is worth his weight in gold.
-That’s about 111 kilos.
-So it’s no surprise to see how the American football star has pimped out his 1970 Oldsmobile 442 Cutlass.
+So it’s no surprise to see how the football star has pimped out his 1970 Oldsmobile 442 Cutlass.
 The classic car is custom plated with real 24 karat gold and platinum details.
-In addition, the tyres include gold-gilded rims.
+In addition, the tires include gold-gilded rims.
 What’s the material value of the car after these ‘upgrades’?
 Only Newton can say.
 But the look is priceless.

-This is the centrepiece of football superstar Cristiano Ronaldo’s considerable car collection.
+This is the centerpiece of soccer superstar Cristiano Ronaldo’s considerable car collection.
 The Real Madrid icon indulged himself by buying a Bugatti Veyron after winning the European Championship in France.
-With a top speed of 255 mph, this is said to be the world’s fastest road car, and only cost the Portuguese kicker a measly £1.7 million.
+With a top speed of 255 mph, this is said to be the world’s fastest road car, and only cost the Portuguese kicker a measly $2 million.

 Floyd Mayweather Jr.